jsconf/2012.jsconf.eu/_posts/2012-10-01-announcing-js-groupies.md

 ## Weekend program for non-attendees

-For all of you who do **not** have a JS Conf EU ticket but still love JavaScript, or love someone who loves JavaScript and followed them to Berlin for the weekend, come out and play with other JS Groupies!
+For all of you who do **not** have a JSConf EU ticket but still love JavaScript, or love someone who loves JavaScript and followed them to Berlin for the weekend, come out and play with other JS Groupies!

 [Rachel](https://twitter.com/onna_no_hito) is organizing fun activities for you over the weekend.
 Come out and play!
 Come to all or just some of these events.